-Mild symptoms might be treated with supportive care, including aspirin and plenty of fluids.
-But, if symptoms continue to escalate, medications can be used to ease gastrointestinal distress and agitation.
-If symptoms increase even more, stronger medications might also be provided.
-One such medication, clonidine, was originally created to address high blood pressure issues, but it’s also been proven helpful in reducing feelings of stress and anxiety in people undergoing opiate withdrawal.
-It’s not given to all people right away, however, as it can cause some symptoms of sedation.
+Mild symptoms are often treated with supportive care,which includes aspirin and plenty of fluids.
+However, if symptoms continue to escalate, other medications can ease gastrointestinal distress and agitation.
+If symptoms worsen, stronger medications maybe given to the patient.
+One such medication is clonidine.
+This drug was originally created to address high blood pressure issues.
+Clonidine has also been proven helpful in treating stress and anxiety.

-The decision to escalate the medications provided isn’t random.
-In fact, according to an article published in the American Journal of Drug and Alcohol Abuse, there are two separate systems medical professionals can use to assess how the person is feeling as detoxification progresses.
-One scale, the Subjective Opiate Withdrawal Scale, contains 16 symptoms, and patients are asked to rate the intensity of those symptoms on a periodic basis.
-Another scale, the Objective Opiate Withdrawal Scale, contains 13 symptoms that medical professionals can see on their own, without asking the person any questions at all.
-These tools allow medical professionals to monitor the progress carefully, and know exactly when a medication intervention is needed.
+The decision to use medication to treat withdrawal is very intentional.
+In fact, according to an article from American Journal of Drug and Alcohol Abuse, there are two separate systems used to assess how the person is feeling as detoxification progresses.
+One scale, the Subjective Opiate Withdrawal Scale, contains 16 symptoms.
+Patients rate the intensity of those symptoms on a periodic basis.
+Another scale is the Objective Opiate Withdrawal Scale.
+It contains 13 symptoms that medical professionals can see on their own.
+These tools allow medical professionals to monitor the progress carefully, and to know exactly when medication is needed.

 Opiate Medication Therapies

-Once the appropriate amount of time has passed and the person no longer has high doses of active opiates available in the body, there are two medications that can be used as replacement “caps” for the opiate receptors: methadone and buprenorphine.
-Both have been proven effective in helping to quell symptoms of withdrawal and reduce cravings for drug use.
-The decision to use one drug over another is often highly dependent on the person’s previous history of drug use and prior attempts to stop using drugs.
+Once the appropriate amount of time has passed and the person no longer has active opiates in the body, there are two medications often prescribed are methadone and buprenorphine.
+Both are proven effective in helping to suppress the symptoms of withdrawal.These drugs also help reduce the cravings to use opiates.

-Buprenorphine is given in a similar manner, with adjustments taking place to ensure that the proper dose is found.
-The main advantage of this medication is that it can be provided in patch and tablet form, allowing the person to take home a prescription for the medication and go through detoxification at home.
-Buprenorphine can also be prescribed by medical doctors that are not attached to an opioid treatment program, which again makes the medication attractive to people who may not want to enter a formal detoxification program and who would prefer to work on detox at home, with the help of their family doctors.
+Buprenorphine is given in a similar manner.
+The main advantage of buprenorphine is that it is available in patch and tablet form.
+This allows the individual to take home a prescription for the medication.
+In some situations, he or she can go through detoxification at home.
+Medical doctors that are not attached to an opioid treatment program can also prescribe Buprenorphine.This makes the medication attractive to someone who does not want to enter a formal detoxification program and who would prefer to work on detox at home.

 Both of these medications can be effective in reducing discomfort associated with detoxification.
-For example, a study published in the journal Clinical Pharmacology and Therapeutics found no significant differences in retention rates, drug use or symptom severity between people who were given methadone and people who were given buprenorphine.
-Both medications seemed to help people get through their detoxification processes.
+For example, a study published in the journal Clinical Pharmacology and Therapeutics found no significant differences in retention rates, drug use or symptom severity between people who were given methadone and those given buprenorphine.
+Both medications help people get through the detoxification process.

 Preparing for Care

-The first step is to decide one’s options for detoxification.
-Since opiate detox can be very uncomfortable and even dangerous without medical assistance, it is advisable to speak with a treatment admissions counselor and get admitted to a rehab facility or hospital for detox.
-Limited insurance coverage may narrow the options, but at the very least a doctor may be able to put the addict on a tapering program to make withdrawal symptoms more tolerable.
-Medical advice should always be sought before opiate detox since it can be dangerous and even fatal to go “cold turkey,” depending on the severity of the addiction.
-Cost is an important factor to consider in any detox or rehab program.
-Some patients may not be able to afford inpatient treatment, but there are many advantages to inpatient treatment that make it worth the cost.
-If it’s still not an option, some patients may select outpatient treatment to address their needs.
+The first step is to sobriety is look at the options available for detoxification.
+Since opiate detox can be very uncomfortable—and even dangerous without medical assistance—it is advisable to speak with a treatment admissions counselor at a rehab facility or hospital for detox.
+Insurance coverage may help narrow the options too.
+In most cases, a doctor may be able to put the addict on a tapering program to make withdrawal symptoms more tolerable.
+Medical advice should always be sought before opiate detox.

 - Friends or family members who also use